miloskec/MicroServices/README.md

 - **Update Environment Files:** When prompted, update the .env files located inside each project directory.
 - **Confirm Completion:** After updating the .env files, return to the console and confirm that the updates are complete.
 - **Finalize Setup:** The script will then continue to finalize the setup process.

+## Script usages
+- **setup.sh** should be used when you want to build images and to use those local images
+- **setup-from-dockerhub.sh** should be used in case that you want to use already created images (dokcerhub)